 - 1. Click the Save As button to open output options. - 2.
-Click the GIF square at the top to choose GIF as the output format.
+Name your GIF file and choose where you want to store it. - 3.
+Click the GIF square to choose GIF as the output format.

 Advanced: If you need to edit the size and quality of the GIF, click the cogwheel button next to Output format.